sap-tutorials/Tutorials/tutorials/cp-cf-fioriapps-create/cp-cf-fioriapps-create.md

 ## Prerequisites
  - Make sure you have access to the trial version of SAP Web IDE Full-Stack.
 For more information, see [Getting Started with SAP Web IDE Full-Stack](https://developers.sap.com/tutorials/webide-innovation-beta.html).
  - Set up a trial Cloud Foundry account.
-Follow **steps 1-3** in this tutorial: [Getting started with Cloud Foundry](https://developers.sap.com/tutorials/hcp-cf-getting-started.html)
+[Create a Cloud Foundry Account](https://developers.sap.com/tutorials/cp-cf-create-account.html)

 ## Details
 ### You will learn